JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/AverageEmbeddings.md

 {%- capture model_description -%}
 `AverageEmbeddings` computes the mean of vector embeddings for two sentences of equal size, producing a unified representation.

+Parameters:

+- `inputCols`: The name of the columns containing the input annotations.
+It can read either a String column or an Array.

+- `outputCol`: The name of the column in Document type that is generated.
+We can specify only one column here.

+All the parameters can be set using the corresponding set method in camel case.
+For example, `.setInputcols()`.
 {%- endcapture -%}

 {%- capture model_input_anno -%}